-RPT-Fitch affirms Allianz SE at 'AA-'; outlook stable
+RPT-Fitch Affirms Allianz SE at 'AA-'; Outlook Stable

 Key rating triggers that could lead to a downgrade include:

-- A sustained significant increase in capitalisation to a regulatory solvency ratio of above 200%.
+- A sustained significant increase in the regulatory solvency ratio to above

 Allianz SE: Long-term IDR affirmed at 'AA-'; Outlook Stable